Heshima Moja Biography

 An 8-year-old sits quietly watching an interview with Paul Simon, discussing his life as a songwriter.
 He is absolutely mesmerized and decides in silence that this is what he wants to do.
 By the time he was 12 years old, he announced at a family gathering, that he was going to pursue a life in music.
 So while most children his age were busy enjoying the carefree days of their youth, Heshima Moja was busy digging into record collections at his local library, saving up money from his summer job to buy as many books and albums as he could to listen, read, and absorb the sounds, and stories of musicians from around the world.
 He had begun playing percussion at the age of 9 with the encouragement of his godmother, and had already tried his hand at the violin, and started singing in the school chorus.
 But at the age of 15 when he decided to play bass, he found the instrument which would help him begin to shape his artistic identity and voice.
 In less than a year, his high school music teacher gave him the responsibility of being a music director for the talent shows, while the theatre director allowed him to compose short musical interludes for the plays that were being produced.
 Moja devoured anything he could, expanding his record collections to include classic rock, soul music, funk, a wide range of music from the African continent, India, Hip Hop, Salsa, Rumba, and even symphonic music.
 So it was no surprise that he began to also explore the history of these art forms as well as the people and cultures that were creating them.

-By the age of 17, Heshima was performing, writing, and planning his next steps; studying jazz, and theory at a local community college(haven being informed by his parents that they would not support his dream of attending Berklee College of Music).
-He didn't let anything deter his passion, and at 19, left to go on the road for the first time with a regional artist, Jo Sallins, who allowed the young and eager bassist to explore and apply all that he had been studying in front of audiences up and down the East Coast and Midwestern part of the United States.
+By the age of 17, Heshima was performing, writing, and planning his next steps.
+He left to go on the road for the first time with a regional artist, Jo Sallins, who allowed the young and eager bassist to explore and apply all that he had been studying in front of audiences up and down the East Coast and Midwestern part of the United States.
 Sallins also saw something else in his young protege as he utilized him in artistic residencies at high schools and universities.
 He saw that Moja's passion for learning, scholarship around issues of the history of the music and social justice movements was as strong as his love of music.
 So he encouraged him to continue to develop his ideas and figure out ways to incorporate them into both his writing, his performance as well as the educational presentations.
 This was not a difficult concept for Moja to grasp because his mentors and teachers were all connected to the lineage of artist/scholar/activists.
 He held deep admiration for people like Max Roach, Charles Mingus, Miles Davis, Harry Belafonte, Nina Simone, John Coltrane, Abbey Lincoln, Marvin Gaye, Bob Marley, Miriam Makeba, Fela Kuti Public Enemy, and for a bassist, composer and world-renowned jazz musician Avery Sharpe.

 Since that association began, Heshima has gone on to work share the stage with some of the greatest names in the music business and crossing the boundaries of genre. from Patti Labelle, and La India, to Guru, Qwest Love(of the Roots), Onaje Allan Gumbs, William Cepeda, Jose Valentino, Salim Washington, Arturo O'Farrill, Hi-5, West African Superstar Pape Diouf, Rene Harris and Pure Movement, The National Dance Company of South Africa, The National Dance Company of Mozambique, and tap Sensation Jason Samuels as well as Sitar Master Shafat Khan.
 "I've never been one to stay within the boxes that people try to stick me in..", says Moja when asked about how he moves so freely between genres.
 "I am very adamant about respecting traditions, legacy and truly studying in order to create a solid foundation to work from.
 But at the same time, I see all things as interconnected.
 So the Griots of West Africa, the masters of the music called "jazz", hip hop, and Salsa are all connected by common threads.
 If we take time to really understand and research, we will find them.
 They have been left there for us to find by the masters who created and left the music for us".
 For Moja this means not only exploring the technical and theoretical aspects of music; the craft, but also spending time researching and developing an understanding of the lives of those who have come before, but also the complexity of the issues that are interwoven into the musical expression of these artists.
 "Every time I play, sing or write a note of music, I am not only expressing my own experiences, but I also feel a deep sense of commitment to telling the stories of those in this world that don't always have an outlet to tell the stories.
 If I'm not interested in WHY Marvin Gaye asks "what's goin' on?", then how can I say that I really love his artistry.
 He is writing about and singing about the reality of the daily experiences of millions of people around the world.
 Music and art should serve as more than a delightful diversion.
 It should be informing, inspiring, inviting, evoking, and yes, even making people feel uncomfortable.
 All art should be didactic".

-So aside from his purely musical experiences, Heshima has been active as a music director and composer for several experimental theatre groups such as Teatro Vida, under the direction of award-winning playwright, an influential member of the Nuyorican Poetry movement, and educator Magdalena Gomez.
+Apart from his life as a performer, Heshima is very active as a music director and composer for several experimental theatre groups such as Teatro Vida, under the direction of award-winning playwright, an influential member of the Nuyorican Poetry movement, and educator Magdalena Gomez.
 Moja spent 5 years composing music and teaching members of the company how to become one with music and to allow music to be a vehicle for their own journey into the development of their characters, which can sometimes be very cathartic.
 "Magdalena allowed the freedom to explore my own capacity as a composer without restriction.
-She also encouraged me, much as years before, Jo Sallins had done, to open myself to the possibility of combining my musical ability with my passion for scholarship, and for the healing power of music and art.
+She also encouraged me, just as years before, Jo Sallins had done, to open myself to the possibility of combining my musical ability with my passion for scholarship, and for the healing power of music and art.
 She allowed me to discover that I really am an educator.
 She gave me the gift of being able to really connect with the legacy of the artist, scholar, an activist that I so admire and aspire to continue.
 She also walked me into a world filled with amazing playwrights, poets, actors which expanded my view of what I could be as an artist.
 She got me my first gig at the Nuyorican Poets Cafe which to the average person may not seem like a big deal.
-But to me, a student of history and Nuyorican this was life altering.
+But to me, a student of histoy, as a Nuyorican, and as an artist, this was life altering.
 It connected me to something bigger than myself; to legacy".
 In fact, it created a bridge for Moja that lead to him working with and composing music for "La Madrina" of the Nuyorican Poets movement, Sandra Maria Esteves, and so many others.